osakemon/osakemon.github.io/_pages/about.md

 Howdy!
 I am a first-year PhD student at [Weill Cornell Medicine](https://weill.cornell.edu) & visiting graduate research fellow at [Houston Methodist](https://www.houstonmethodist.org).
 I am broadly interested in problems at the intersection of single-cell dynamics and machine learning, particularly in RNA velocity.

 Previously, I was a master's student at [Graduate School of Biostudies](https://www.lif.kyoto-u.ac.jp/e/) (SGU Program), [Kyoto University](https://www.kyoto-u.ac.jp/en), where I worked on Active Inference, advised by [Naoki Honada](https://sites.google.com/view/data-driven-biology/).
-Prior to joining KU, I obtained my bachelor's degree in Computer Science from [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/en/) (NUPT).
+Prior to joining KU, I obtained my bachelor's degree in Computer Science from [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/en/).

 [//]: # (then spent a wonderful year as a researcher with Miguel Hernán in the Program for Causal Inference at the Harvard School of Public Health)